AlyceOsbourne/obsidian-braindump/readme.md

 - **Preview and Edit:** After processing, you get to review the organized content, make edits, and ensure it aligns with your objectives before saving it to your vault.

 ## **Note on Data Processing**
 Please be aware that Brain Dump utilizes GoblinTools for processing your content.
 This means your brain dumps are sent to an external service at http://goblin.tools for analysis and structuring.
 This step is crucial for transforming your unstructured notes into organized tasks.
+Goblin.Tools is an AI based service that is free to use, here is their privacy policy: https://goblin.tools/Privacy

 ### Privacy and Security
 We understand the importance of privacy and security for your data: